-The church was funded most probably in the years 1372-1374 by the Grand Master of the Teutonic Order Winrych von Kniprode, who also gave the village the location privilege in 1366.
+The church was probably erected in the fourth quarter of the 14th century, because the income for its construction was received in the years 1372-1374 from the Grand Master of the Teutonic Knights, Winrych von Kniprode, who also granted the village a privilege in 1366.
 In the first stage a nave was built, the tower was added around 1400, and it was raised at the end of the 15th century.
 In 1525, the temple was taken over by evangelics and soon became the branch church of the church in Garbno.
 In the 19th century, the building damaged by the gale was restored, then neo-gothic gables were erected and a new roof was laid.
 After the Second World War, the church was taken over by Catholics.

 Website wikipedia.org, Lwowiec.